|1. Technology of

 Metal detectors are totally different than simple magnets.
 They are not going to trap metals but will detect metal presence in a product stream and possibly reject it.
+This page is essentially focused on gravity fall - free fall metal detectors.

 When metal is passing through the metal detector, it will change the magnetic field that is applied by the metal detector.
 This disruption will allow the detection of the presence of metal.